bashbaha/cat/Readme.md

 ## Channel Adverarial Training for Cross-Channel Text-Independent Speaker Recognition -- Xin Fang et. al

+#### This code repository is an unofficial implement about CAT(Channel Adverarial Training) paper above.

 ### Advantages

 1) No need for collections of different channels from a specific speaker.